suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 The goal of the compatibility check template ensure that Recipients only install compatible images.

-In this template all information is contained in the common sequence and the following sequence of commands is used:
+In this template all information is contained in the shared sequence and the following sequence of commands is used:

 - Set Component Index directive (see {{suit-directive-set-component-index}})
 - Override Parameters directive (see {{suit-directive-override-parameters}}) for Vendor ID and Class ID (see {{secparameters}})